-Valid Values: Any string in the ID, PPN format Changes Take Effect: After agent login
+Default Value: Mandatory field.
+No default value.
+Valid Values: Any string in the ID, PPN format Changes Take Effect: After agent login command of the ACDMAT.
+You must specify a value for this option.
+Table 28 lists some of the possible values for this option.

 As an option name, specifies a unique number between 1 and 1999.
 The value consists of two numbers separated by a comma.
-The first number is the AgentID (as entered in the Configuration Database AgentID object configuration), and the second number is the PPN configured against that agent in the ADDLOG command of the ACDMAT.
-You must specify a value for this option.
-Table 27 lists some of the possible values for this option.
+The first number is the AgentID (as entered in the Configuration Database AgentID object configuration), and the second number is the PPN configured against that agent in the ADDLOG

-Table 27: PPN-Mapping Options
+Table 28: PPN-Mapping Options